Luque-ZabalaC/tdsp_-Text-Mining/docs/business_understanding/project_charter.md

 * How is it going to be consumed by the customer?

-El servicio va ser consumido por el cliente a través de un dashboard diseñado en Power BI.
+El servicio va ser consumido por el cliente a través de un dashboard diseñado en Colab.

 ## Personnel
 * Who are on this project: